drifter-handbook/drifter-handbook.github.io/_pages/cannons_journal/transcript1.md

 ---
 layout: post
-title:  "Drifter Cannon's Journal: Quart Tart's Letter"
+title:  "Drifter Cannon's Journal: Conversation with Quart Tart"
 date:   2020-4-20
 excerpt: "A secret book that resides inside Drifter Cannon's mouth."
-permalink: /cannons_journal/doc2.html
+permalink: /cannons_journal/transcript1.html
 ---

-## Quart Tart's Letter
+## Conversation with Quart Tart

-A letter handed to me by an old man named Quart Tart.
-It reads as follows:
+Quart Tart discreetly puts this letter on drifter cannon.
+Below this message is an insignia that looks like a face with its mouth sewn shut.

-<i style="font-style: italic;">Drifter Cannon,</i>
+**Quart Tart:** <i style="font-style: italic;">Drifter Cannon,</i>

 <i style="font-style: italic;">I apologize for contacting you like this instead of speaking in person, but due to personal circumstance I cannot speak freely.
 And I also apologize for using a fake name, I know “Quart Tart” isn’t exactly convincing but creativity isn’t one of my strong suits and I’m taking precautions to protect myself.
 I would like to keep my identity secret, but if you feel knowing my name is necessary then let me know.</i>